Keep your regular appointments with your doctor. This is so your doctor can check on your progress.

 - You may feel that venlafaxine is not working for you straightaway.
 It can take a week or two after starting this treatment before the effect builds up, and up to four weeks before you feel the full benefit.
 Do not stop taking it after a week or so, thinking it is not helping.

-- While you feel depressed or are taking venlafaxine, you may have thoughts about harming yourself or ending your life.
-It is very important that you tell your doctor about this if it happens.
+- While you are taking venlafaxine (and especially if you are depressed), you may have have distressing thoughts, and think about harming yourself or ending your life.
+If this happens, it is very important that you tell your doctor about it straightaway.

-- There are several types of antidepressants and they differ in their possible side-effects.
-If you find that venlafaxine does not suit you then let your doctor know, as another may be found that will.
+- There are several types of antidepressants - each type works in a slightly different way and can have different side-effects.
+If you find that venlafaxine does not suit you then let your doctor know, as another antidepressant may be found that does.

-- If you have diabetes you may need to check your blood glucose more frequently, as venlafaxine may affect the levels of sugar in your blood.
-Your doctor will be able to advise you about this.
+- If you have diabetes you may need to check your blood sugar (glucose) more frequently.
+This is because venlafaxine can alter the levels of sugar in your blood.
+Your doctor will advise you about this.

-- Do not stop taking venlafaxine unless your doctor tells you to do so.
-Stopping treatment suddenly can cause problems and your doctor will probably want you to reduce your dose gradually if this is necessary.
+- Continue to take venlafaxine until your doctor tells you otherwise.
+Your doctor will ask you to carry on taking venlafaxine even after you feel better.
+This is to help stop your symptoms from returning.
+Stopping treatment suddenly can cause problems and your doctor will want you to reduce your dose gradually when this becomes necessary.

 Can venlafaxine cause problems?